ebd622/k8s-into/session_1.md

 Depending on the platform where where you deploy your Cluster on you may use any of these solutions.

+So, go back to the cluster, with the networking setup:

 <img src="images/netw_4.PNG" width="80%">

+it now manages the networks and IPs in the nodes and assigns a different network address for each network in the nodes.
+This creates a virtual network of all PODs and nodes were they are all assigned a unique IP Address.

+Using simple routing techniques the cluster networking enables communication between the different PODs or Nodes to meet the networking requirements of kubernetes.
+Thus all PODs can now communicate to each other using the assigned IP addresses.